Matrix product states and variational methods applied to critical quantum field theory

 The symmetry-breaking persists in the quantized theory in $(1+1)$ dimensions, which possesses symmetric and symmetry-broken phases distinguished by the vacuum (ground state) expectation value of the field operator $\braket{\Omega | \phi | \Omega}$, henceforth abbreviated to $\braket{\phi}$.
 Since the bare mass parameter $\mu_0^2$ must diverge in the continuum in order to renormalize the physical mass (see section \ref{sec:qft_interacting}), the relevant parameter is not $\mu^2_0$ as in the classical case, but the renormalized mass $\mu_R^2$, where we use the definition

-with $\delta \mu^2_1$ being the one-loop correction defined in \eqref{eq:qft_phi4_oneloop_amplitude}.
+with $\delta \mu^2_1(\mu_R^2)$ being the one-loop correction defined in \eqref{eq:qft_phi4_oneloop_amplitude}, where we perturb about the free theory with mass-squared $\mu_R^2 > 0$.
 Note that $\mu_R^2$ is distinct from the physical mass ($\mu_R^2 \neq \mu_\text{phys}^2$) due to additional finite corrections.
 Since we are not generally working under weak coupling conditions, the usual perturbative calculation of the full mass shift, and hence the physical mass, is not applicable, so that the physical mass cannot be used as a parameter (although it can be found numerically on the lattice).

 When moving through parameter space $(\lambda, \mu_R^2)$, the transition between the asymmetric ground-state phase and the symmetric phase represents a second order quantum phase transition \cite{chang_existence_1976} with order parameter $\braket{\phi}$.
 There therefore exist critical points in $(\lambda, \mu_R^2)$ at which the theory becomes massless and scale-invariant (the correlation-length $\xi$ becomes infinite).
 A scale-invariant theory should be described by dimensionless parameters, yet the two parameters $\lambda$ and $\mu_R^2$ have dimension $[\text{mass}]^2$ in $(1+1)$ dimensions.
 As such, the proper parameter must be the ratio $\lambda/\mu_R^2$.
 This means there is a line in parameter-space corresponding to the critical theory.